 Make sure to follow the Minnesota Indigenous Leadership Network on Facebook, www.facebook.com/umn.indigenous.leadership.network to stay up-to-date on research and resources for tribal communities and tribal leadership.
 We hope that you will join us again for another episode of Indigenous Connections On Air.

 - Subscribe and listen to Indigenized Connections On Air episodes on Apple Podcasts, Spotify or via RSS with a feed reader.

 - Follow our Facebook page — Minnesota Indigenous Leadership Network — to stay up-to-date on research and resources for tribal communities and tribal leadership.

-- Read our Vital Connections newsletter for community-focused articles and podcast information — email Joyce Hoelting to sign up.
+- Read our Vital Connections newsletter for community-focused articles and podcast information — sign up now.

 Find more Indigenized Connections On Air episodes on our podcast page.